They’re everywhere. You may even live with one or two or…

 “Kindness is just love with its work boots on.” ~Author unknown

 8. Rest within careful wise boundaries – Limit the amount of time you spend together if possible.
-Limit the amount of words you use.
+Limit the number of words you use.
 Make limits so you can maintain a positive attitude.

 Commit everything you do to the Lord.
 Trust Him, and he will help you.
 Be still in the presence of the Lord, and wait patiently for Him to act.
 Don’t worry about evil people who prosper or fret about their wicked schemes.
 Psalm 37:5,7